acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE2 - Automate the build using a Launch Template.md

 For title `The Best Animal(s)!`
 Click the `+` under the title, select  `Gallery`
 Click `Upload`
-Select some animal pictures.... if you dont have any use google images to download some
+Select some animal pictures.... if you don't have any use google images to download some
 Upload them
 Click `Publish`
 Click `Publish`
 Click `view Post`

-This is your working, auto built wordpress instance
+This is your working, auto built WordPress instance
-** dont terminate the instance this time - we're going to migrate the database in stage 3**
+** don't terminate the instance this time - we're going to migrate the database in stage 3**

 # STAGE 2 - FINISH